-This traditional German Potato Salad Recipe is a hot potato salad made with tender creamy potatoes, crispy bacon, and sauteed onions in a delicious tangy mustard vinaigrette.
-The ultimate side dish, enjoy this warm German potato salad recipe at your next picnic, potluck, or family bbq!
+This authentic German Potato Salad Recipe is a hot potato salad made with tender cooked potatoes, crispy bacon, and sautéed onions in a delicious tangy mustard vinaigrette.
+The ultimate warm and hearty side dish, perfect for any occasion.

 What is German Potato Salad

 It is widely believed that German potato salad originated in Germany and later spread throughout Europe and the European colonies.
-Unlike the creamy, mayo-based potato salad we are familiar with here in the US, this German potato salad (or kartoffelsalat in German) is made by combining boiled potatoes with bacon and bacon grease, onions, and a zesty vinaigrette.
-Most often served warm, enjoy this humble potato recipe as a side dish with your favorite chicken, pork chops, or steak, or share it with friends at your next picnic or potluck.
+Unlike the creamy, delicious, mayonnaise-based potato salad we are familiar with here in the US, this German potato salad (kartoffelsalat in German) combines boiled potatoes with bacon and bacon grease and sautéed onions in a zesty dijon vinaigrette.
+It is most often served hot or warm.

 Ingredients in Hot German Potato Salad